The Routledge Encyclopedia of Modern Asian Educators

 Gu Mingyuan is Honorary President of the Chinese Society of Education at the International and Comparative Education Research Institute and Professor at Beijing Normal University, China.

-Parimala Rao is Assistant Professor of History in Education at Jawaharil Nehru University, India.
+Parimala V. Rao is Assistant Professor of History in Education at Jawaharlal Nehru University, India.
 She is also Junior Fellow of the Nehru Memorial Museum and Library.

-Hong Ji-yeon is Professor of Education and Dean at Kyungmin University, Korea.
+Ji-Yeon Hong is President and Professor of Education, Kyungmin College University, Korea.

 ‘Prof. Suzuki has created an important and excellent piece of work in developing this comprehensive collection of the biographies of influential educators in Asia.
 I believe he made an excellent choice of educators for the Japan section of the book and his editorial team working on the rest of East Asia, Southeast Asia and South Asia is also of top caliber.
 I especially appreciate the focus on women educators as well as men.
 This encyclopedia will bring a balance in what has tended to be a Euro-centred approach to the history of modern education.’ - Ruth Hayhoe, Professor, Department of Leadership, Higher and Adult Education, O.I.S.E, University of Toronto and President emerita, The Education University of Hong Kong